Abu Tahir al-Jannabi: Early life

+Abu Tahir Suleyman al-Jannabi was a Persian, born in June-July 906 in Ganaveh, in coastal Fars (modern-day Iran)..
+His family was claimed to be of Sasanian descent.
 Abu Tahir's father Abu Sa'id was a tribal leader who had initiated the militarization of the Qarmatians.
 Abu Sa'id began preaching against Sunni Islam around 890 after being taught by his mentor Hamdan Qarmat, a native of Kufa, from whose name the Qarmatian sect is derived.